Friday, 22 August 2025

 Some years ago, I saw a reality TV programme in which a former popular singer seemed to suggest that the only way to measure success in life was to measure one’s financial wealth.
 I was stunned that any experienced, reasonably intelligent and now ageing man of the world (he was mid-seventies at the time) could be so obtuse, blinkered and limited in his outlook.

-If the sole purpose of a venture is to make money, this may be viewed as a rather shallow and mercenary affair whose primary aim is self-advancement, often using the labour and efforts of others to succeed in this venture.
+If the sole purpose of a venture is to make money, this may be viewed as a rather shallow and mercenary affair whose primary aim is self-advancement, perhaps using the labour and efforts of others to succeed in this venture.
 Pride may be taken in quality of product or service but ultimately it may remain somewhat self-serving and short-sighted in scope.

 A broader perspective may allow an individual to maintain a sense of proportion and to rethink priorities.